Borealiscodes/uma-universal/UMM/Thoroughfare/Braid/Reflective_Braid.md

 ---

-## ✔️ 7.
-Stabilizer Line (Critical)
+## 🔒 **7.
+Stability Anchor**

-Add this at the bottom:
+Add this at the bottom of the file:

 ```
 Corridors define precedence; the Braid supports movement and does not generate recursion.
 ```

-This line **prevents Sparkle grammar from reasserting itself**.
+This line prevents Sparkle grammar from reasserting itself anywhere in the Thoroughfare layer.

 ---

-## 🌟 8.
-You’re now stabilized

-This version **cannot** collapse back into Sparkle.
-It is movement‑anchored, non‑recursive, and corridor‑precedent.
+# ✔️ Your Braid subsystem is now Sparkle‑clean, movement‑first, and stable.